 Blue Grass Community Foundation will kick off the 2018 effort in Lexington, Kentucky on March 28.
 Follow Knight Foundation and #knightcities on Twitter for updates about On the Table conversations in other cities throughout the year.
+Other dates include:

 Support for On the Table forms one part of Knight Foundation’s efforts to help cities attract and keep talented people, expand economic opportunity and create a culture of engagement.
 The foundation believes that successful communities are equitable, inclusive and participatory.

 About the John S. and James L. Knight Foundation

 Knight Foundation is a national foundation with strong local roots.
 We invest in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Our goal is to foster informed and engaged communities, which we believe are essential for a healthy democracy.
 For more, visit http://knightfoundation.org.

 Anusha Alikhan, Director of Communications, John S. and James L. Knight Foundation, 305-908-2646, [email protected]